stevef1uk/emotion-server-demo/README.md

     {"emotion":"happy","confidence":1}
     ```

+    Optional: request accurate confidence (slower)

+    By default, `/predict` is optimized for the fastest possible response and returns `confidence = 1.0` to avoid extra model work.
+If you need the actual model probability for the top emotion, opt-in by passing the `accurate=1` flag.
+This incurs a performance penalty but returns true probabilities.

+    ```bash
+    curl -s -X POST 'http://localhost:8000/predict?accurate=1' \
+      -H 'Content-Type: application/json' \
+      -d '{"text":"I am so happy today!"}' | jq .
+    ```
+    - Default (fast path): `/predict` → confidence fixed at `1.0` (fastest)
+    - Accurate (slower): `/predict?accurate=1` → confidence is the model's real probability

 2.  **Detailed Emotion Analysis (Local Only)**

     For more comprehensive emotion analysis, you can use the detailed endpoint that returns all emotions with their probabilities: